JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/aws_eks/index.md

 ```

 Kubernetes [service accounts](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) are Kubernetes resources,
-created and managed using the Kubernetes API, meant to be used by in-cluster Kubernetes-created entities, such as Pods,
+created and managed using the Kubernetes API.
+They are meant to be used by in-cluster Kubernetes-created entities, such as Pods,
 to authenticate to the Kubernetes API server or external services.

 Reference: